 The Phantom of the Opera, Broadway’s longest running show, has seen many cast changes, alterations in the set design, and even some story modifications over the last 28 years.
 One thing, though, has remained constant in all these years—its home, the Majestic theatre in 44th St, New York.
 If you’re worried about picking the wrong seat and ruining your Broadway experience, our Majestic theatre seating chart guide is exactly what you need.
+Also, here’s a handy link to the seat availability and real time prices for different seats/dates for The Phantom of the Opera on Headout.

 Majestic Theatre Seating Chart